howard-haowen/tsm-wordle/README.md

 ```
 open http://localhost:3000 in browser.

+_To adapt for your language

+1. Change the file in `src/constants/orthography.ts` to use your language's writing system.
+2. Change the file in `src/constants/wordlist.ts` to use your langauge's 5-letter words (I am hoping to customize this for different-length words in the future).
+3. Change the file in `src/constants/validGuesses.ts` to include all valid 5-letter guesses for your language.
+4. Change the file in `src/constants/config.ts` to include meta data about your language.

 ### I'm looking for a junior developer role
 Please feel free to contact me on [linkedin](https://www.linkedin.com/in/hannahpark1000/) and learn more about me [here](https://www.hannahmariepark.com/)